thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 ### 7. Require using a certain matcher

-To define a certain matcher, we need to assign the matcher address as a sender value:
+To define a certain matcher, you can assign the matcher address as a sender value:

 ```js
 match tx {